deutschebank/fluxnova-docs-manual/content/get-started/dmn/model.md

     name: "Create a Decision Table"
     parent: "get-started-dmn"
     identifier: "get-started-dmn-model"
-    pre: "Learn the basics of handling the Flowave Modeler and learn how to create and configure a fully executable decision table."
+    pre: "Learn the basics of handling the Fluxnova Modeler and learn how to create and configure a fully executable decision table."

 aliases: [/dmn11/model/]
 ---

-In this section you learn how to create your first [DMN Decision Table](/manual/latest/reference/dmn11/decision-table/) with the Flowave Modeler.
+In this section you learn how to create your first [DMN Decision Table](/manual/latest/reference/dmn11/decision-table/) with the Fluxnova Modeler.
 The table will contain the decision logic about the desired dish for a given season and guest count.

-Now start up the Flowave Modeler.
+Now start up the Fluxnova Modeler.

 # Create a new Decision Diagram